itozyun/what-browser-am-i/README.md

 # what-browser-am-i

 Library for client-side web browser judgment.
-It has been developed to work with a wide range of DHTML browsers, both old and new.
+It has been developed to work with a wide range of DHTML browsers and Flash Player embedded browsers like NetFront on PlayStation Portable, both old and new.

 Prior to August 7, 2020, [development was done at itozyun/web-doc-base](https://github.com/itozyun/web-doc-base/commit/0fc3de23cc6c073efe5959ffb9e5381635f89811).